|

 give rise to negative branch reservations and obstacles which must be dealt

 with.
-The
+The process is

-truly successful.
-Be aware that it
+successful.
+Be aware that it exists,

-reality tree.
+tree.
 (1)

 Scheinkopf, L., (1999) Thinking for a change: putting the TOC thinking